Strategic Planning Privacy Notice

 To exercise any of these rights please write to Information Governance Team, Parkside, Chart Way, Horsham, West Sussex RH12 1RL or email firstname.lastname@example.org

-As a public authority we are required to have a Data Protection Officer who is responsible for monitoring Horsham District Council’s compliance with the DPA 2018, GDPR and other data protection laws.
+As a public authority we are required to have a Data Protection Officer who is responsible for monitoring Horsham District Council’s compliance with the DPA 2018, UK GDPR and other data protection laws.

 Last review date: 31 October 2019